ros2/design/articles/unique_network_flows.md

 We list few candidate alternatives next for RMW implementations to to implement the `require_unique_network_flow_endpoint` option.

+- A simple option that works for both IPv6 and IPv4 is to select a unique transport port (UDP/TCP) and accordingly update the port field in the transport protocol header.
 - If the node is communicating using IPv6, then the RMW implementation can write a unique value (such as a suitable derivative of the RTPS entity ID) in the Flow Label field.

-- Else, if the node is communicating via IPv4, then the RMW implementation can write unique values in the IP Options and DSCP fields.
+- If the node is communicating via IPv4, then the RMW implementation can write a unique value in the DSCP field.
+This option should only be considered as a last resort since re-purposing the DSCP as an identifier is prone to misinterpretation, is limited to 64 entries, and requires careful configuration of intermediate routers.

-- A simple option that works for both IPv6 and IPv4 is to select a unique transport port (UDP/TCP) and accordingly update the port field in the transport protocol header.

 Both DDS and non-DDS RMW implementations can trivially set fields in IP or transport protocol headers using native socket API on all ROS2 platforms (Linux, Windows, MacOS).